-I’m Todd Risser, and I’ve served as a pastor for 21 years.
-(2 on the coast of Maine, 19 with the same congregation in rural Pennsylvania, and now, as of 2015, on the shores of Lake Erie in NE Ohio).
+I’m Todd Risser, and I’ve served as a pastor in the Church of the Nazarene for 23 years (on the coast of Maine, in NE Ohio, and 19 years with the same congregation in rural Pennsylvania).
 Pastoring has been a fantastic experience for me.
 I have a BA in Philosophy & Religion from Point Loma Nazarene University (1989), a Master of Divinity with an emphasis in Missiology from Nazarene Theological Seminary (1994), and an MA in International Development from Eastern University (2015).
 Before pastoring, I enjoyed a variety of fun and interesting jobs running the gamut from environmental biology and endangered species to teaching in a Navajo school to youth ministry in beach towns to collecting on past due gasoline debts in multiple languages!
-My wife and I have 2 daughters and 4 sons, ages 11 to 23, and a son-in-law and a daughter-in-law.
+I’ve had the fun of working in the Caribbean, SE Asia, Europe, Central America, and with the Navajo Indians.
+My wife and I have 2 daughters and 4 sons, ages 14 to 26, and a son-in-law, a daughter-in-law, and a grand-daughter.
 Some of the things I am fascinated with include ecology, hunting, fishing, backpacking, canoeing, gardening, tinkering with and shooting 19th century infantry rifles, the beach, Mars, Jewish/Christian/Muslim theology, wilderness survival, and building a sustainable/durable civilization for the future.

 WHY THIS BLOG?